 Large bills are one of the best examples of this.
 If your transmission goes out and your mechanic says the bill will be $3,000, you’ll need to pay off the entire amount at once, but at least you’ll know you won’t have anything else to pay.

-Debt consolidations are another scenario in which a personal loan is ideal.
+Another smart way to use a personal loan is for debt consolidations.
 All you have to do is add up each debt you have, then get a loan for the amount you’ll need to pay them off.
 While personal loan rates are higher than other loans due to them being unsecured, they'll be significantly lower than the interest rates on common types of debt like credit cards and payday loans.

 Personal Lines of Credit are Best for Unknown Expenses